 Gordon looking for dunk title, and Jones may be in his way

-Gordon looking for dunk title, and Jones may be in his way Aaron Gordon is not giving any hints on what he'll do for an All-Star dunk contest encore Check out this story on USATODAY.com: http://usat.ly/2lsdJSH NEW ORLEANS - Aaron Gordon is not giving any hints on what he'll do for an All-Star dunk contest encore.
 The runner-up in last year's All-Star dunk contest, Gordon is likely considered the favorite going into this year's edition that will be held on Saturday night.
+The Orlando Magic forward lost a dunk-off a year ago to Minnesota's Zach LaVine, who is injured and not defending his title.

 Add your comments below